 In 2018, Bryan took a break from social work and moved to Chicago, IL, eventually finding a home for 3 1/2 years working at a local cat hospital.

 Brian graduated with his Master’s of Social Work Degree from Loyola University Chicago in 2021.
-During his studies, he served as an individual telehealth therapy intern for court-ordered clients with substance use disorders and anger management challenges.
+During his studies, he served as an individual telehealth therapy intern for court-ordered clients with drug use disorders and anger management challenges.
 He also had extensive classroom training in facilitating group therapy.